Why do you need a Google Business Profile?

 This allows your business to create and manage paid advertising campaigns directly from your profile.
 It helps you promote your products and services to a targeted audience across Google’s various platforms, including search results and maps, to increase visibility and attract potential customers.
 There are several different types of Google Ads and it can be overwhelming and easy to overspend.
 We recommend working with a Google Ads Agency to optimize the ROI on your ads.
 Contact us for a referral to our partner Google Ads Agency.
 We trust them with our own ads management.

-This is where you can add your business products and show your customers what you have in stock.
+Products: This is where you can add your business products and show your customers what you have in stock.
 This is very helpful for those that have an ecommerce website, as it enables you to link the website page of your product or the shop page of your website.
 You may also include details like product name, category, price, product description, and a photo.
-If you do have an ecommerce shop, you should also consider setting up the connection with Google Shopping network and get your products automatically displayed here and in the Google Shopping networks.
+If you do have an ecommerce shop, you should also consider setting up the connection with Google Shopping Network to also get your products automatically displayed there.

-Google has started to require businesses to have a Google Ads account set up and verified in order to automatically sync your WordPress website products with the shopping network.
+Google now requires businesses to have a Google Ads account set up and verified in order to automatically sync your WordPress website products with the shopping network.
 You do not have to run ads, but simply have an ads account created and set up.

 Booking